youssefKG/youssefKG/README.md

-# 💫 About Me:
-Software Engineering student at 1337 (42 Network) passionate about building software and continuously learning.
-Interested in mobile development, distributed systems, algorithms, and software architecture.
-Always exploring new technologies and looking for opportunities to grow as an engineer.<br>
+# Hey, I'm Youssef Taoussi 👋

+🎓 Software Engineering student at 1337, part of the 42 Network

+💡 Passionate about software engineering, problem solving, and computer science fundamentals

+📱 Currently focused on mobile application development

+⚙️ Exploring distributed systems, software architecture, and low-level programming

+🛠️ Building projects to learn, experiment, and grow as an engineer

+🌱 Always curious, always learning

 ## 🌐 Socials: